Epic Test Code LAB476 Legionella pneumophila (Legionnaires Disease), Antibody, Serum

 Clinical Information

 Legionella pneumophila may cause pulmonary disease in normal and immunocompetent individuals.
 The disease may occur sporadically in the form of community acquired pneumonia or as an epidemic.
-Pneumonia (often referred to as Legionnaires disease) occurs more frequently in individuals who are severely immunosuppressed; a milder form of the illness, Pontiac fever, is more prevalent in normal hosts.
+Pneumonia (often referred to as Legionnaires disease) occurs more frequently in individuals who are severely immunosuppressed; however, a milder form of the illness, Pontiac fever, is more prevalent in normal hosts.
 Extrapulmonary infection with L pneumophila is rare.
 Legionnaires disease, Pontiac fever, and extrapulmonary infection have been collectively referred to as legionellosis.

 Approximately 85% of the documented cases of legionellosis have been caused by L pneumophila.
 Serogroups 1 and 6 of L pneumophila, by themselves, account for up to 75% of cases of legionellosis.